 It is easy to reformulate the “rules of the game” in the context of the trilemma of Obstfeld and Taylor (2004).
 In a world of free movement of capital and fixed exchange rates, the central bank's interest rate should be concerned with defending the peg.
 Therefore, when capital flows out of countries, the central bank must also increase its interest rate.
-Breaking the “rules of the game” - that is avoiding a change in the domestic rate equal to the one in the international rate - is therefore equivalent to escaping the trilemma.
+Breaking the “rules of the game” – that is, avoiding a change in the domestic rate equal to the one in the international rate – is therefore equivalent to escaping the trilemma.
 Contrary to the approach of Bloomfield (1959), Mundell (1963) and the price-specie flow mechanism, the trilemma of Obstfeld and Taylor (2004) is not concerned with the aggregate money supply.
 The trilemma approach focuses on the spread between the domestic and international interest rates.
 In this perspective, the movements in the balance sheet of the central banks should not be considered for their effect on the money supply but only for their effect on the exchange rate and interest rates.
 We now describe how the central bank balance sheet can be used to round the corners of the trilemma, by taming the effect of the international interest rate on the domestic rate.

 Contrary to central bank operations today, it is unlikely that an increase in central bank loans to the domestic economy was fully deliberate under the gold standard (Bloomfield 1959, p.
 47).
 Central banks were reacting to the borrowing demand of banks at a fixed rate, rather than purchasing or selling bills on an open market or setting reserve requirements (Bazot, Bordo and Monnet 2016).
 An increase in the international rate pushes the domestic money market rate up, due to arbitrage on international financial markets.
 At the same time, agents demand foreign assets (gold or foreign exchange) from the central bank to obtain a higher return.
-The central bank's international assets are declining while the domestic money market rate approaches the level of the central bank discount rate.
+The central bank's international assets decline while the domestic money market rate approaches the level of the central bank discount rate.
 When it becomes cheaper to borrow from the central bank rather than from the market (at least for a fraction of the banking system), the demand for borrowing increases at the central bank.
 In response, the central bank's domestic assets increase.
-Hence, after an increase in the international interest rate (leading to a depreciation of the domestic exchange rate relative to the currency of the center country), the decrease in foreign assets (through foreign exchange interventions and gold sales) limits the effect of the exchange rate depreciation.
+Hence, after an increase in the international interest rate leads to a depreciation of the domestic exchange rate, the decrease in foreign assets (through foreign exchange interventions and gold sales) limits the effect of the exchange rate depreciation.
 At the same time, the increase in central bank domestic assets allows the domestic private rate to stay below the central bank policy rate, and thus to maintain a spread with the international rate.
-It is important to understand that both types of interventions are needed: foreign exchange interventions would push the exchange rate back to parity but would not be sufficient to allow the central bank’s policy rate to deviate from the international rate.
+Crucially, both types of intervention are needed: foreign exchange interventions would return the exchange rate to parity but would not be sufficient to allow the central bank’s policy rate to deviate from the international rate.

 Identification